-The courtyard of the palace is the setting for the Pavilion of Inspirations, a space designed by the Norman Foster studio within the Foundation.
+The courtyard of the palace is the setting for the Pavilion, a space designed by the Norman Foster studio within the Foundation.

 The courtyard of the palace is the setting for The Pavilion, a space designed by the Norman Foster Studio within the Foundation.
-The Pavilion will display objects and audio visual materials of projects, places, people, sculptures and paintings that could inspire future visitors to the Foundation in the same way that they once inspired Norman Foster and his work.
+The Pavilion displays objects and audio visual materials of projects, places, people, sculptures and paintings that can inspire future visitors to the Foundation in the same way that they once inspired Norman Foster and his work.

 From the early nineteen seventies Norman Foster has pioneered the technology of glass in architecture.
 In the same tradition The Pavilion uses laminated glass walls, which serve as the structure to hold up a steel and glass fibre roof with no visible means of support.
 In the spirit of encouraging the fusion of art and architecture, the Spanish sculptor Cristina Iglesias has created a canopy to cover part of the entrance courtyard, providing shade for the Pavilion façade.